open-ephys/onix-bonsai-onix1-docs/articles/tutorials/spikes.md

 processing functions in Bonsai such as channel selection and reordering, filtering and event detection such as a fixed threshold crossing.

-This type of processing is important for real-time feedback for monitoring data being acquired.
-However, Bonsai's integrated visualizers and event detectors are limited.
-We recommend using the tools available in the Open Ephys GUI for specialized ephys visualizations, in particular, for data from very dense arrays such as Neuropixels probes.
+This type of processing is important for real-time feedback while monitoring data being acquired.
+However, Bonsai's integrated visualizers and event detectors are limited, so we recommend using the tools available in the Open Ephys GUI for specialized ephys visualizations.
+The Open Ephys GUI is particularly suited for visualizing data from very dense arrays such as Neuropixels probes.
 <!-- You can follow the Visualizing data in the Open Ephys GUI tutorial to set up your system to acquire in Bonsai and visualize in the Open Ephys GUI.  -->

 More advanced event detection algorithms such as spike sorting, ripple detection, etc. need specific implementations in Bonsai.
 Event detection in Bonsai will be faster and it allows actuation using ONIX or other hardware for closed-loop applications.